Yelfive/md-notes/PHP/Regular Expression.md

 ### Lookahead ones

-Which is placed after a string
+Which is placed after a string, it means, find the string that is (not) pended by the sub-pattern

 #### 1. `(?=` Positive assertion